U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 EIA has published several articles on the volumes of crude oil, refined petroleum products, and ethanol transported by railroads and trucks within the United States; see Learn more section below.
 However, we do not publish this data on a regular basis.

-We are aware that there are increasing volumes of crude oil being moved by rail.
-Increases in crude oil production in North Dakota, Texas, and other states, have exceeded the capacity of existing pipelines to move oil from these areas to refineries in other areas of the country.
-Large volumes of crude oil inventories at Cushing, Oklahoma can also be attributed to the over capacity issue.
+EIA is aware that there has been an increase in the volume of crude oil transported by rail in the past several years.
+The increased use of rail for transporting oil is due to the increases in crude oil production in North Dakota, Texas, and other states, which have exceeded the capacity of existing pipelines to move oil from these areas to refineries in other areas of the country.
+In addition, large volumes of crude oil inventories and pipeline take-away capacity constraints at Cushing, Oklahoma contributed to increases in the use of rail for transporting oil.
 Ethanol is mainly transported by rail from ethanol producing facilities to blending and export terminals.

-The petroleum and ethanol movement data we currently collect only includes volumes moved by pipeline, tanker (ship), and barge.
+The petroleum and ethanol movement data that EIA currently collects only includes volumes transported by pipeline, tanker (ship), and barge.
 We have no plans at this time to expand this data collection to include rail and highway transport.
-EIA is not aware of another Government source that publishes these data.
+EIA is not aware of another government source that publishes these data.

 Other FAQs about Renewables